WHITE-KNIGHT5/MpvRxN/README.md

 - Android 14+'s own predictive-back preview snapshot (shown during a swipe gesture) is now explicitly suppressed for the player's exit transition.
 - The manual "background play" button had its own separate flash, caused by system UI bars being restored before orientation was locked — fixed by locking orientation first.
 - PiP broadcast handling hardened (separate, explicit broadcast actions with `FLAG_MUTABLE`) instead of relying on default intent matching, which was contributing to flashes during PiP-related transitions.
 - *(Historical first attempt)* The very first fix for this bug — disabling `enableOnBackInvokedCallback` app-wide — masked the issue but also disabled predictive back everywhere.
 This was later replaced by enabling it specifically for the player with full custom handling above, fixing the underlying causes instead of just hiding the symptom.

-**Other fixes:**
-- Fixed audio-only folders not appearing in the folder list when Audio Player is enabled.
-- Fixed video playback briefly pausing/restarting when switching the system day/night theme while a video is open.
-- Fixed a brief UI blink/glitch when returning to the home screen after playing a video (database query was blocking the main thread; moved to a background thread).
-- Fixed single-tap on the FAB doing nothing (an event-consumption bug in the long-press detector was swallowing the tap).
-- Various build errors from recent refactors (duplicate declarations, unresolved references, wrong import packages).

 ### 🔧 Build & Identity